 Because of the pandemic, MA plans won’t be required to submit 2020 Healthcare Effectiveness Data and Information Set (HEDIS) or 2020 CAHPS survey data to include in 2021 star rating calculations.
 An analysis by Deloitte found that roughly 50% to 55% of 2021 star ratings will be calculated using 2018 performance data, which was used for the 2020 plan year, while between 45% and 50% of 2021 ratings will be based on 2019 data.

-The increased emphasis on member experience in the stars program comes when the star ratings system has been stable for about the last four or five years, Smith says.
-However, that’s now shifting, she adds, with a “sheer volume” of revisions to the system that hasn’t been seen since the program was in its demonstration phase, back in the early part of the last decade.
+The increased emphasis on member experience in the stars program comes when the star ratings system has been stable for about the last four or five years, GHG’s expert says.
+However, that’s now shifting, they add, with a “sheer volume” of revisions to the system that hasn’t been seen since the program was in its demonstration phase, back in the early part of the last decade.

 Experience Measures Are Tricky

-To prepare for these changes, MA plans will need to “take a very hard look at what they’re selling, how they’re packaging it and communicating it to the consumer, and then how effectively they’re acting upon what they promised the consumer they’re going to get,” Smith says.
+To prepare for these changes, MA plans will need to “take a very hard look at what they’re selling, how they’re packaging it and communicating it to the consumer, and then how effectively they’re acting upon what they promised the consumer they’re going to get,” GHG’s experts say.